Lauren Bakaletz

-Lauren Opremcak Bakaletz is a Professor of both Pediatrics and Otolaryngology at Ohio State University as well as the director of the Center for Microbial Pathogenesis at The Research Institute at Nationwide Children's Hospital in Columbus, Ohio.
+Lauren Opremcak Bakaletz is a Professor of both Pediatrics and Otolaryngology at The Ohio State University and at the Center for Microbe and Immunity Research at The Abigail Wexner Research Institute at Nationwide Children's Hospital in Columbus, Ohio.

 Research

 The Bakaletz lab studies the molecular mechanisms behind polymicrobial infections - particularly Haemophilus influenzae and Moraxella catarrhalis - in a variety of human disease states, including the respiratory tract and infections of the middle ear (otitis media).

 Awards

 Bakaletz was elected to the American Academy of Microbiology in 2020.